 If you want to head over to our free guide to financial intimacy.
 And that’s, you know, results that we’ve created for entrepreneur couples.
 And that includes that allocation spreadsheet that’s in this put together or you need to do is go to founders Connect dot CEO, four slash money guide.
 Once again, that’s founders connect.co slash money guide.

-And you’ll be able to grab those resources as well as some other resources and tools that we recommend like a reference to T Harv Eker jar system.
-And also there’s let’s talk about some of behaviors or apps that you can use to manage your personal finances.
+And you’ll be able to grab those resources as well as some other resources and tools that we recommend as a reference to T Harv Eker jar system.
+And also there’s let’s talk about some of the behaviors or apps that you can use to manage your personal finances.

-Cindy Pham: There’s lots of apps out there for Apple, and also for androids pocket book is one money coaches from Apple and mint as well,
+Cindy Pham: There are lots of apps out there for Apple, and also for androids pocketbook is one money coaches from Apple and mint as well,

-Anf all these tools or no pocket book, I actually have used that before in the past.
+Anf all these tools or no pocketbook, I actually have used that before in the past.
 And it’s actually just a good way for you to get into the habit of budgeting and allocating.
-So essentially, you can apply and implement the jar system using a tool like pocket book if you’re an app person.
-So I’m an app person and I’m crazy about apps seemed is not so much.
+So essentially, you can apply and implement the jar system using a tool like a pocketbook if you’re an app person.
+So I’m an app person and I’m crazy about apps that seemed is not so much.
 So if you’re that type of person, then you know,

 I recommend taking a look at pocketbook money coach was another one that’s the newest playing around for, but that’s only for iOS, it’s not Android.
 And then there’s another one which is probably North America could mint which is they’ve been around for ages, like on a decade or more.
 So go have a look at those.